 Garage Door Safety Systems

-It’s important to understand the safety features of your garage door system and how they work.
+It’s important to understand the safety features of a new garage door system or your existing door and how they work.
 In addition, make it a habit to test them several times a year so you don’t get any unwanted surprises.

 The optical sensor is set up near the bottom of your garage door and shoots an infrared beam from one side to a receiver on the other.
 If an object, person or pet block the beam, the opener will register that as an obstruction and prevent the door from closing.
 This is easy to test, simply place a solid object in the path of the beam and try closing the door with your opener.
 It should not close and will typically flash the light or present some indication that there is a problem.
 If the door does close, something is wrong.
 This is a serious issue and should be remedied as soon as possible.